Asian shares mostly lower amid Brexit worries, Takata falls

 THE QUOTE: “Asian markets are facing headwinds from rising political uncertainty in the West, which gave investors good reasons to take profits,” said Margaret Yang Yan, market analyst at CMC Markets Singapore.

-ENERGY: Benchmark crude rose 18 cents to $52.55 a barrel.
-It fell 1.2 percent in New York late Friday.
-Brent crude, which is used to price oil sold internationally, added 24 cents to $55.69 a barrel in London.
+ENERGY: Benchmark crude rose 11 cents to $52.48 a barrel in electronic trading on the New York Mercantile Exchange.
+It fell 1.2 percent Friday.
+Brent crude, which is used to price oils sold internationally, added 13 cents to $55.58 a barrel in London.

 Follow Yuri Kageyama on Twitter at https://twitter.com/yurikageyama